alakhag/ImageCaptioner/README.md

 * Deployment instructions

 Clone this repository on your system.
-Download the [pretrained model checkpoint](http://cs.stanford.edu/people/karpathy/neuraltalk2/checkpoint_v1_cpu.zip) and extract it in model folder, which is currently empty.
+Download the [pretrained model checkpoint](http://cs.stanford.edu/people/karpathy/neuraltalk2/checkpoint_v1_cpu.zip) and extract it in "model" folder, which is currently empty.

 Run `python main.py`